OBOAcademy/obook/docs/reference/glossary-of-terms.md

 [Reasonable Ontology Templates](https://ottr.xyz/).
 A system for composable ontology templates and documentation.

 #### OWL
+Web Ontology Language.
 An ontology language that uses constructs from [Description Logic](#Description-Logic).
 OWL is not itself an ontology format, it can be serialized through different formats such as [Functional Syntax](#Functional-Syntax), and it can be mapped to :[RDF](#RDF) and serialized via an RDF format.

 #### OWL Annotation
 In the context of [OWL](#OWL), the term [Annotation](#Annotation) means a piece of metadata that does not have a strict logical interpretation.
 Annotations can be on entities, for example, [Label](#Label) annotations, or annotations can be on [Axioms](#Axiom).

 #### OWL API
-A java-based API to interact with OWL ontologies.
+A java-based [API](#API) to interact with OWL ontologies.
 Full documentation can be found at http://owlcs.github.io/owlapi/apidocs_5/index.html

 #### Predicate
-An [Ontology elements](#Ontology-element) that represents the type of a [Relationship](#Relationship).
+An [Ontology element](#Ontology-element) that represents the type of a [Relationship](#Relationship).
 Typically corresponds to an [ObjectProperty](#ObjectProperty) in [OWL](#OWL), but this is not always true;
 in particular, the is-a relationship type is a builtin construct `SubClassOf` in OWL
 Examples: